 Inclusion is the catalyst that allows businesses to benefit from the rich blend of experiences and backgrounds offered by a diverse group of people.

-To be truly inclusive, companies must ensure that everyone is comfortable enough to be themselves, achieve their full potential, and are empowered to speak out – and be listened to – without fear of reprisals, abuse or discrimination.
+To be truly inclusive, companies must ensure everyone is comfortable enough to be themselves, achieve their full potential, and empowered to speak out – and be listened to – without fear of reprisals, abuse or discrimination.

 What is risk management?